smwesten-usgs/swb2/doc_src/pages/index.md

 of the curve number literature.
-The U.S. Department of Agriculture, Natural Resources Conservation Service, formerly the Soil Conservation Service, has categorized more than 14,000 soil series within the United States into 1 of 4 hydrologic soil groups (A–D) on the basis of infiltration capacity.
+The U.S. Department of Agriculture, Natural Resources Conservation Service, formerly the Soil Conservation Service, has categorized more than 14,000 soil series within the United States into 1 of 4 hydrologic soil groups (A-D) on the basis of infiltration capacity.
 Hydrologic soil group information may be input to the model as an Arc ASCII or Surfer integer grid with values ranging from 1 (soil group A) to 4 (soil group D).
 Soils in hydrologic soil group A have a high infiltration capacity and, consequently, a low overland flow potential.
-In contrast, soils in hydrologic soil group D, have a low infiltration capacity and, consequently, a high overland flow potential (table 2–2).
+In contrast, soils in hydrologic soil group D, have a low infiltration capacity and, consequently, a high overland flow potential (table 2-2).

 2. Infiltration rates for hydrologic soil groups and associated Soil-Water-Balance (SWB) grid